The Pros and Cons of a safari in Kenya’s Masai Mara Conservancies

 Another major difference between the Masai Mara National Park and the Masai Mara Conservancies is the role played by the local Maasai people.

-Within the National Park, there are no Maasai Villages, and cattle grazing is forbidden.
+Within the National Park, there are no Maasai villages, and cattle grazing is forbidden.
 The wildlife conservancies on the other hand have, over time, been rehabilitated from pastoral usage back to the wild.
 While some areas are exclusively set aside for wildlife, other areas are for mixed usage.
 The Maasai people are therefore an integral part of the environment and these close links are part of what makes the Masai Mara Conservancies so special.
 Remember, there are no fences surrounding the Masai Mara National Park or any of the conservancies.
 Wildlife big and small can roam freely and when you do find a fence, it is more likely to keep the game out rather than fence wildlife in.

 Many of the staff employed by the safari operators come from local communities.
 Visits to local villages will often end up being visits to their homes.
 The positive implication is that these are not tourist villages set up for the entertainment of foreign guests but rather an opportunity to get a real glimpse of this vibrant Maasai culture and practices.